WE'RE PROUD OF OUR HISTORY...AND EXCITED ABOUT OUR FUTURE

-Our roots trace back to 1937 when we opened Wesley House, a home for low-income seniors.
-In the 1940’s, the increased need for senior housing, especially for those who were indigent, became a community-wide concern.
+We have come a long way from our humble roots.
+We opened as Wesley House, a home for low-income seniors.
+In the 1940s, the increased need for senior housing, especially for those who were indigent, became a community-wide concern.
 Prominent Cincinnatians such as Louis Nippert, James Gamble and The Reverend Dr. L. H. Mayfield, as well as various faith groups, rallied around the cause.

 We added Independent Living Assistance in 2015 to help seniors manage some tasks, such as paying bills and scheduling doctor’s appointments, so they can remain independent in their homes.